mufasa101/dogbreed-aug/README.md

 - **Shape Mismatch (target vs. output):**
   Happens if `train_dir` and `val_dir` have different numbers of breed folders.
 Make sure both contain exactly the same set of classes.
 - **Low Accuracy:**
-  If you see low accuracy, try:
+  If Group 6 see low accuracy, try:
   1. Increasing epochs.
   2. Using a deeper model or a pretrained model (transfer learning).
   3. Ensuring each breed has enough images.